-The midwife who saved intersex babies - BBC News
+The midwife who saved intersex babies

 "People bathe openly and if you see something that is a little different, that's where they go speak: 'Oh, did you see something, eh?' [laughter].
 You compare.
 That's normal!"

-Listen: BBC Africa health correspondent Ann Soy hears how it's hard for intersex people to hide their condition
+Listen: BBC Africa health correspondent Anne Soy hears how it's hard for intersex people to hide their condition

 Coming out of the Shadows in Africa is broadcast on Assignment on the BBC World Service - click here for transmission times, or to catch up on the BBC iPlayer